iAverages/Islands/README.md

 For example it handles protection, homes, teleports / warps and has economy integration with handy GUIs for performing tasks.

 If you want to experience the plugin in game and have an awesome gaming experience, you can hop on crackcraftsmp.apexmc.co!
 (1.16.4)

+## Note
+All edits made by me are for [Secure Heaven](https://secure-heaven.com/).
+This is not designed to be used outside SH as the edits are specific to our needs.

 ## Features
 "Okay cool, islands.
 What's the point?"
 Here are some problems that this plugin solves.